-So, while the connectivity options, high display brightness, and regular gaming can impact your phone’s temperature, where it is situated and how high your camera settings are can also play a part.
+So while connectivity options, high display brightness, and regular gaming can impact your phone’s temperature, where it is situated and your camera settings can also play a part.

-Malware on your Android device may well be a problem that causes excessive heat.
+Malware on your Android device could cause excessive heat.
 After all, the developers of the malware aren’t exactly interested in the health of your device; they just want your data.

-But following up on that is the issue of the case, a common factor that many smartphone owners overlook.
+Your case is a common heat factor that many smartphone owners overlook.

-Almost every case is constructed from plastic or has a large amount of plastic, and even those that are made with leather have the same problem: the phone is insulated, keeping heat in and cold out.
+Many cases are constructed from plastic or have a large amount of plastic.
+Even those made with leather have the same problem: the phone is insulated, keeping heat in and cold out.

 Your options here aren’t great, however.
-Removing your phone from the case is a good start, but if you’re uncomfortable with this (perhaps looking after it to maintain its resell value), then it is not a viable long term option.
-With regards to the example I made above, using a standard smartphone tripod with the phone out of its case would have been preferable.
+Removing your phone from the case is a good start, but if you’re uncomfortable with this (perhaps taking extra care to maintain its resell value), then it is not a viable long-term option.

 Check Your Battery and Charger Cable